 Every once in a while this is the question asked by new trader’s, both in trading forums as well as general forums like Quora.
-The question can be asked in any of the following variation:
+The question can be asked in any of the following variations:

 How much should I save before I start trading (both intraday & swing trading)?